 MHE students benefit from the program’s emphasis on:

-Study abroad: In the second year of the program, students collaboratively design and engage in a winter term study abroad experience.
+Study away: In the second year of the program, students participate in a winter term study abroad experience.
 There is no additional charge for this global experience.
 Elon is ranked the nation’s top master’s-level university for the number of students participating in international study; we are excited to build upon the University’s global commitment in the MHE Program.

 Experiential learning: Aligned with Elon’s commitment to experiential learning, the MHE program allows students to gain extensive professional experience, including a two-year paid apprenticeship and two semester-long internships.
 The combination of the apprenticeship and multiple internships ensures that students graduate from the MHE program with experience in multiple higher education functions.